-5. Pour the Brine: Next, pour your brine into the jars, making sure to cover the produce fully but still leave some headspace at the top.
-If you're fermenting, ensure all your vegetables are submerged to avoid mold.
+5. Pour the Brine: Next, pour your brine into the jars, covering the produce fully but leaving some headspace at the top.
+If you're fermenting, submerge all your vegetables to avoid mold.

 6. Seal and Store the Jars: Wipe the rims of your jars with a clean cloth and then tightly screw on the lids.
-For vinegar pickles, you can store the jars in the fridge right away.
-If you're fermenting your pickles, leave the jars at room temperature for a few days to a few weeks to let the lactic acid form.
+You can store the jars in the fridge right away for vinegar pickles.
+If you're fermenting your pickles, leave the jars at room temperature for a few days or weeks to let the lactic acid form.

-8. Enjoy: Once your pickles are ready, you can start using them in your favorite meals.
-Pickles can be used in sandwiches, salads, or eaten on their own as a snack.
+8. Enjoy: Once your pickles are ready, you can use them in your favorite meals.
+Pickles can be used in sandwiches, salads or eaten as a snack.

-Freezing food is going to be your go to if you want to know how to keep produce fresher, longer.
+Freezing food will be your go-to if you want to know how to keep produce fresher longer.

-When you freeze your food, you are preserving it by lowering the food's temperature so that bacteria growth is slowed down, this usually happens at –10 degrees Fahrenheit.
-Freezing is a common way to preserve a variety of foods including fruits, vegetables, meat, chicken, seafood, or bread.
+When you freeze your food, you preserve it by lowering the food's temperature so that bacteria growth is slowed down, which usually happens at –10 degrees Fahrenheit.
+Freezing is a common way to preserve various foods, including fruits, vegetables, meat, chicken, seafood, or bread.

-You might be asking… “Candice, I am trying to have a zero waste kitchen over here.
-What do I freeze my food in that is eco friendly?”.
+You might be asking… “Candice, I am trying to have a zero-waste kitchen over here.
+What do I freeze my eco-friendly food in?”.

-One of my favorite ziploc bag alternatives is beeswax wraps, they are freezer safe for up to three weeks and come in so many fun patterns.
-If you do happen to use plastic bags for freezing, remember to recycle the ziplock bags after use.
+One of my favorite ziploc bag alternatives is beeswax wraps, they are freezer-safe for up to three weeks and come in so many fun patterns.
+If you use plastic bags for freezing, remember to recycle the ziplock bags after use.

 Pro tip: If you want to take it one step further when you are freezing chicken, be sure to purchase poultry that has been pasture raised.
 This ensured that the animal had the best quality of life prior to slaughter.